 Not drinking enough water can contribute to having a low milk supply.
 You need to keep hydrated while nursing.
 If you find yourself low on milk drink a big glass of water and wait a few hours.
 When I did this I had a lot of milk a few hours later.

-Make sure you are carrying around a water bottle everywhere you go and set reminders on your phone do whatever you need to do to remind yourself to drink water!
-I hate water bottles that don’t keep my water cold if you are the same check out this water bottle!
+Make sure you are carrying around a water bottle everywhere you go and set reminders on your phone to do whatever you need to do to remind yourself to drink water!

 Yes! there are such things as lactation cookies.
 They have helped many moms boot and maintain their milk supply.
 They sure do give you the perfect reason to eat cookies!
 What makes these cookies so amazing is that they contain galactagogues, which are substances that promote lactation in humans.

 They are also packed full of minerals and vitamins to help to breastfeeding mothers increase their milk supply!

 5. Foods That Can Help Increase Milk Supply

 Eating certain foods can help to increase your milk supply.
 There are actually several foods and drinks that can help to increase your milk supply.
 Here are a few of them below!